The IC-VCM’s Core Carbon Principles

 The CCPs

-There are 10 core principles to ensure that credits create real, additional and verifiable climate impact with high environmental and social integrity.
+The ICVCM has developed 10 Core Carbon Principles which are the basis to determine if a carbon credit meets the integrity threshold.
+The CCPs ensure that credits create real, additional and verifiable climate impact with high environmental and social integrity.
 These include project design criteria such as additionality and permanence, good program governance and transparency, and wider market considerations such as no double counting and supporting the transition to net-zero emissions.

-The IC-VCM has grouped the CCPs into three categories, while providing clear definitions under each:
+The IC-VCM has grouped the CCPs into three categories:

 Emissions impact – additionality, permanence, robust quantification, and no double counting.